 You can click 'Next' at the bottom-right and continue with the process of recovery from the image.

-2. Steps to recover data from the image created
+2. Steps to recover data from the image created of bad hard drive

 If you need to perform recovery at a later time, follow the given steps: